Co-sponsored by IEEE-USA, ITIF, CTIA, New America Foundation, and FCBA

 Senior Research Fellow, New America Foundation

-- Pierre de Vries
+- JP de Vries

 Director Emeritus and Distinguished Advisor, Silicon Flatirons